sh3ldr0id/sh3ldr0id/README.md

 - 👋 Hi, I’m Sheldon Sinu
-- 👀 I’m interested in Backend Dev
+- 👀 I’m interested in Backend Dev And Machine Learning.
-- 🌱 I’m currently learning Typescript and C#
+- 🌱 I’m currently learning Typescript and Python.
-- 📫 How to reach me sh3ldr0id@gmail.com
+- 📫 How to reach me sh3ldr0id@gmail.com.

 <!---
 sh3ldr0id/sh3ldr0id is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.